 The production floor measures 300 square meters and a few floor boards squeak beneath Rudolf Loder’s feet.
 There is a gentle hum in the air, almost like a simple melody.
 On the ceiling, old wooden discs are spinning, connected with each other by five centimeter wide leather straps.
 The straps lead to a single transmission engine keeping everything on the floor in motion.

-Light shines through the windows and the metal patina of the 31 original circular knitting machines is glowing warmly.
+Light shines through the windows and the metal patina of the 31 original loopwheelers and circular knitting machines is glowing warmly.
 There they are – perfectly conserved and functional.
 The newest one was built in the 60s, the oldest machine stems from 1920.

 Almost forgotten by the rest of the world, those gentle giants were patiently waiting for a second chance since the 1960s.
 Today, they are the beating heart of the production here at “Merz b.
 Schwanen” – and the pride of owner and textile manufacturer Rudolf Loder.
 He knows and loves each and every one of these machines.